xmas92/katacoda-scenarios/test/step2.md

-# Overview

-So in this project we're going to create a bot that will respond to issues.
+In this project we're going to create a bot that will respond to issues.
 This is a very simple task for a bot so remember you can do much more advanced things.

 ![overview](./assets/overview.png)